-Flows measured at the HSB Falls flume averaged 977 gpm for the year, which was almost identical to the 2006 average.
+Flows measured at the HSB Falls flume averaged 923 gpm for the year, which a slight decrease (54 gpm) from the 2007 average.
 This flow is approaching the historic flow rates of 1,000 gpm or more reported by MR. Figure 2-44 shows both historic flow rates when MR operated this site and current flow rates since the MBMG began monitoring.
-The increased flow from this site accounts for more than one-half the total flow increase seen for the entire HSB drainage; the remaining increases most likely coming from a combination of other seeps in the drainage.
+The increased flow from this site accounts for more than one-half the total flow increase seen for the entire HSB drainage; the remaining increases are most likely coming from a combination of other seeps in the drainage.